bagualing/goling/README.md

 ## goling

 ### Description
-GoLing is a natural language processing project with programming language Go. goling provides a simple text processing tools.
-It is meant to be a preliminary tool before ultimate text processing tasks.
-It supports cleaning-up and extracting certain characters, so that we do not have to worry about unexpected or unnecessary chracters.
+GoLing is a natural language processing project with programming language Go. goling provides a simple text processing tools, inspired by regular expression.
+The main goal is "Let's not worry about the trivial and get to the point.
+And be the easiest tool in the world."
+In this sense, this is meant to be a preliminary, but useful, tool for crucial tasks.

 ### Installation
 `go get github.com/golingorg/goling`